 Installation guideline for OpenStack providers

 Integration with of OpenStack providers on EGI’s FedCloud is supported on OpenStack releases from Havana to Mitaka (current release).
 The installation manual available at EGI’s wiki describe all the technical steps to perform this integration from a working OpenStack deployment.
-Which components must be installed and configured depends on the services to be offered:
+The list of components that must be installed depends on the services to be offered:

-Keystone must be always available; if providing VM Management features (OCCI access or OpenStack access), then Nova, Cinder and Glance must be available; Swift needs to be available if providing object storage features.
+Keystone must be always available.

+VM Management features (OCCI access or OpenStack access) requies Nova, Cinder and Glance.

+Object storage features required Swift.

-The Figure shows the different components and their relation with the OpenStack and EGI services:
+Figure 1 below shows the different components and their relation with the OpenStack and EGI services:

 Keystone-VOMS Authorization plugin allows users with a valid VOMS proxy to access the OpenStack deployment.
 This plugin requires modification of a regular Keystone installation.